 Your Best Defense?
 An Experienced and Skilled Local RI Domestic Strangulation Attorney

-At the Law Offices of Matthew T. Marin, Esq., Inc, we have assisted hundreds of clients facing Rhode Island domestic violence charges and many fighting charges of domestic assault by strangulation.
+At Marin and Barrett, Inc, we have assisted hundreds of clients facing Rhode Island domestic violence charges and many fighting charges of domestic assault by strangulation.
 We are ready and prepared to put our proven and tested defense strategies in effect to fight your case and achieve the best outcome possible for you.
 Give us a call now at 401-228-8271 or complete our contact form above.